RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

 **What is Apache Kafka?**  Apache Kafka is a distributed event store and stream-processing platform.
 It is an open-source system developed by the Apache Software Foundation written in Java and Scala.
 Kafka allows applications to publish and subscribe to streams of records, store events in consistent order within partitions and allows applications to process records as they occur.

-**What is AWS MSK?**  Amazon Managed Streaming for Apache Kafka (Amazon MSK) is a fully managed service that enables you to build and run realtime data pipelines.
+**What is AWS MSK?**  Amazon Managed Streaming for Apache Kafka (Amazon MSK) is a fully managed service that enables your organisation to build and run realtime Kafka data pipelines without the need to manage  infrastucture, OS or software patching.
 MSK keeps costs low and is offered at as low as 1/13th the cost of other providers.

 With the increase in Kafka adoption, organisations are asking themselves whether they should create and manage their own Kafka cluster using open-source Kafka or should they leverage AWS managed service MSK.
 This upload will not be an exhaustive list of advantages versus disadvantages but will focus on highlighting areas that should be considered when deciding which approach should be adopted.

 Those areas are:

 *	Team size
-*	Technical implementation / architecture
+*	Implementation / architecture
 *	Cost

 The difference between Kafka implemented on-premise v EC2 v MSK can be broken down as follows.
-The items highlighted in orange are functional deliverables that are provided through the AWS service, and the grey items are deliverables will be the responsibility of your delivery team.
+The items highlighted in orange are functional deliverables that are provided through the AWS managed service model, and the grey items are deliverables that will be the responsibility of your delivery team.

 ![Kafkaimage1](./images/Kafkaimage1.png)